Mayonaka88/food-delivery-web-app/README.md

 > The food item list can be added to or deleted from or cleared entirely.

-> The bill is presented to show to show the prices of the food items and the total amount owed.
+> The bill is presented to show the prices of the food items and the total amount owed.

 > Run FoodApp.sln to start.